Tame and wild primes in direct products of commutative rings: Tame and wild primes

 \begin{theorem} If the index set $S$ is infinite and each $R_{k}$ is a local ring, then the set of maximal wild primes of $R=\prod\limits_{k\in S}R_{k}$ has the cardinality $2^{2^{|S|}}$. \end{theorem}

 \begin{proof} It can be shown that $\Max(R)$, the space of maximal ideals of $R$, is the Stone-\v{C}ech compactification of the discrete space $S$.
-For its proof see \cite[Theorem 5.4]{Tarizadeh}.
 Then the remainder of the argument is exactly as the above proof, with taking into account that the set of maximal tame primes of $R$ has the cardinality $|S|$. \end{proof}